EXPANDING OPPORTUNITIES FOR UNDERREPRESENTED STUDENTS IN AGRICULTURE THROUGH RECRUITMENT, EXPERIENTIAL LEARNING, AND AGRICULTURAL LITERACY

 Objective 3: Create a New Instruction Delivery System.
 This project will further develop and enhance a sustainable garden on the CSU Stanislaus campus, along with corresponding Agricultural Studies curriculum.
 In addition, service learning opportunities for Agricultural Studies students, several school garden courses for teachers that promote school gardens and healthy eating choices for K-6 students, an annual Agricultural Awareness Day for local 3rd grade elementary students, and an annual sustainable farming workshop for faculty, students and community members will be conducted.
 The education of Agricultural Studies students will be enhanced by the integration of hands-on experience into the academic curriculum, and the local community will be better informed regarding sustainable farming practices.
 In the process, relationships will be developed and strengthened between the CSU Stanislaus Agricultural Studies program and the Service Learning Center, local school districts, the local agricultural industry, and the community.

-Mark E. Bender
+Peggy Hauselt and Mark E. Bender

 This project was supported by Agriculture and Food Research Initiative Competitive Grant no. 2010-38422-21213 from the USDA National Institute of Food and Agriculture.